furybee/chrome-tab-modifier/README.md

 ## Why?

-I needed a quick UI element in Chrome to know the environment of the tab, as a Web developer I use local website, the pre-production and the production versions.
+I needed a quick UI element in Chrome to know the environment of the tab, as a Web developer I often use multiple versions of the same website: local, pre-production and production.

 Not easy to find the appropriate tab when you have multiple tabs are called "My awesome website".